-Besides these there are twelve Paramilitary forces that look after the internal security.
-These include the Assam Rifles, Border Security Force, Indo-Tibetan Border Police, Special Frontier Force, Sashastra Seema Bal, Central Reserve Police Force, Central Industrial Security Force and National Security Guard.
-While the Indian Defence forces are subordinate to the Ministry of Defence; the Paramilitary forces are subordinate to the Ministry of Home Affairs.
+There are 12 Indian Paramilitary Forces that look after internal security.
+Central Reserve Police Force(CRPF), India's largest Central Armed Police Forces helps in police operations and counter insurgency in state/ union territories, in order to maintain law and order.
+Rapid Action Force (RAF) is a specialized wing of Central Reserve Police Force.
+It started functioning to handle riots and unrest, controlling crowd and participating in rescue and relief operations.
+Other paramilitary forces are the Assam Rifles, Border Security Force, Indo-Tibetan Border Police, Special Frontier Force, Sashastra Seema Bal, Central Industrial Security Force, Indian Coast Guard and National Security Guard.
+While the Indian Armed Forces are subordinate to the Ministry of Defense, Indian Paramilitary Forces are subordinate to the Ministry of Home Affairs.

 Besides guarding the borders, the internal security of a nation is of paramount importance.
 Hence, there are forces to take care of internal security.
 Law and order in Indian states are maintained by the Indian Police Forces.
 These are independent units in state administration.
 A police organization includes well trained and disciplined body of men, who detect and prevent crime.